 Some people aged 18-25 with an Education, Health and Care plan will still be required to self-isolate if they are not fully vaccinated.
 Their parent or guardian may be eligible to claim a Test and Trace Support payment if they need to stay at home to look after them.

 Financial support for those who are self-isolating

-Recognising that self-isolation is one of the most powerful tools for controlling the transmission of Covid-19, a new Test and Trace Support payment of £500 will ensure that those on low incomes are able to self-isolate with financial assistance.
+Recognising that self-isolation is one of the most powerful tools for controlling the transmission of Covid-19, a Test and Trace Support payment of £500 will ensure that those on low incomes are able to self-isolate with financial assistance.

 Just under 4 million people who are in receipt of benefits in England will be eligible for this payment, which will be available to those who are required to self-isolate from 28 September.

 From 8 March 2021 financial support has been extended to a parent/guardian of a child or young person who has been advised to self-isolate by their education or childcare setting because they have been identified as a close contact of someone who has tested positive for COVID-19.